-The RMC consists of three non-executive directors, two of which are independent non-executive directors.
+The RMC consists of two independent non-executive directors.

-The members have varied experiences and backgrounds, relating to accounting, banking, investments, risk management, and governance, adding as such the necessary value to risk management.
+The members have varied experiences and backgrounds, relating to accounting, banking, investments, risk management, governance, and Information and Communication Technology (ICT).
+This rich blend of expertise adds essential value to our risk management practices.